egrosch/short-term-RGS/strategies/README.md

-File c003-050_function_ExGrO.R contains a function for strategy ExGrO.
+File c003-050_function_EXGRO.R contains a function for strategy EXGRO.
 Files starting with c003-5 belong to the wheat dataset while those starting with c003-6 belong to the oat dataset.
 Files ending with 00.R calculate marker effects for the respective dataset